Opal (GEM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Opal Historical Price

-According to the latest data gathered on Opal live price page, the current price of Opal is 0.0073914USD.
-The circulating supply of Opal(GEM) is 0.00 GEM , giving it a market capitalization of $45.70K.
+According to the latest data gathered on Opal live price page, the current price of Opal is 0.04500828USD.
+The circulating supply of Opal(GEM) is 0.00 GEM , giving it a market capitalization of $0.00.

 The Opal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GEM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.